Tokaimura nuclear accidents: Chronology of events

-Nuclear criticality event chronology

 JCO facility technicians Hisashi Ouchi, Masato Shinohara, and Yutaka Yokokawa were speeding up the last few steps of the fuel/conversion process to meet shipping requirements.
-It was JCO's first batch of fuel for the Jōyō experimental fast breeder reactor in three years; no proper qualification and training requirements were established to prepare for the process.
 To save processing time, and for convenience, the team mixed the chemicals in stainless-steel buckets.
-The workers followed JCO operating manual guidance in this process but were unaware it was not approved by the STA.
-Under correct operating procedure, uranyl nitrate would be stored inside a buffer tank and gradually pumped into the precipitation tank in 2.4 kg increments.

-At around 10:35, the precipitation tank reached critical mass when its fill level, containing about 16 kg of uranium, reached criticality.
-The hazardous level was reached after the technicians added a seventh bucket containing aqueous uranyl nitrate, enriched to 18.8% ^{235}U, to the tank.
+At around 10:35, the precipitation tank reached critical mass with its fill level at about 16 kg of uranium.
+The hazardous level was reached after the technicians added a seventh bucket containing uranyl nitrate, enriched to 18.8% ^{235}U, to the tank.
 The solution added to the tank was almost seven times the legal mass limit specified by the STA.

 The nuclear fuel conversion standards specified in the 1996 JCO Operating Manual dictated the proper procedures regarding dissolution of uranium oxide powder in a designated dissolution tank.
 The buffer tank's tall, narrow geometry was designed to hold the solution safely and to prevent criticality.
-In contrast, the precipitation tank had not been designed to hold unlimited quantities of this type of solution.
-The designed wide cylindrical shape made it favorable to criticality.
 The workers bypassed the buffer tanks entirely, opting to pour the uranyl nitrate directly into the precipitation tank.
+Unlike the buffer tank, the precipitation tank had not been designed to hold unlimited quantities of this type of solution; its wide cylindrical shape made it favorable to criticality.
 Uncontrolled nuclear fission (a self-sustaining chain reaction) began immediately, emitting intense gamma and neutron radiation.

 At the time of the event, Ouchi had his body draped over the tank while Shinohara stood on a platform to assist in pouring the solution.
 Yokokawa was sitting at a desk four metres away.
 All three technicians observed a blue flash (possibly Cherenkov radiation) and gamma radiation alarms sounded.
-Over the next several hours the fission reaction produced continuous chain reactions.
+Over the next several hours, the fission reaction produced continuous chain reactions.

-Ouchi and Shinohara immediately experienced pain, nausea, and difficulty breathing; both workers went to the decontamination room where Ouchi vomited.
+Ouchi and Shinohara immediately experienced pain, nausea, and difficulty breathing.
+Both workers went to the decontamination room, where Ouchi vomited.
 Ouchi received the largest radiation exposure, resulting in rapid difficulties with mobility, coherence, and loss of consciousness.
 Upon the point of critical mass, large amounts of high-level gamma radiation set off alarms in the building, prompting the three technicians to evacuate.
 All three of the workers were unaware of the impact of the accident or reporting criteria.

-A worker in the next building became aware of the injured employees and contacted emergency medical assistance; an ambulance escorted them to the nearest hospital.
-The fission products contaminated the fuel reprocessing building and immediately outside the nuclear facility.
+A worker in the next building became aware of the injured employees, one of which was experiencing symptoms of radiation exposure and had passed out and regained consciousness 70 minutes later, and contacted emergency medical assistance; an ambulance escorted them to the nearest hospital.
+The fission products contaminated the fuel reprocessing building and immediate surroundings of the nuclear facility.
 Emergency service workers arrived and escorted other plant workers outside of the facility's muster zones.